 Hempstead Town Receiver of Taxes

-These initiatives are just some of many ways Don Clavin works to make the tax office more accessible to the Town’s residents.
-For his accomplishments, Don Clavin was named “one of Long Island’s 40 rising stars under the age of 40″ by Long Island Business News.
+These initiatives are just a few of the many ways Don Clavin works to make the tax office more accessible to the Town’s residents.
+For his accomplishments, Don Clavin was named one of “Long Island’s 40 rising stars” by Long Island Business News.

 Earning his Bachelor of Arts from Cansius College in Buffalo, Don received his Doctorate of Jurisprudence from Hofstra University School of Law right here in Hempstead Town.
 He gained experience working as a trial attorney that practiced in all New York courts as well as United States Federal District Courts.